 But what if you know that your audience is highly educated and “sophisticated”.
-Do you need to write easy to understand content?
+Do you need to write easy-to-understand content?
 Absolutely yes!
 We wrote here about the fallacy of the sophisticated reader.

 Don’t use complex language because you think it will impress.
-In reality you’re forcing your reader to work hard.
+In reality, you’re forcing your reader to work hard.
 And nobody has time for that.
 Remember what we said about cognitive load theory, and how busy we all are.

-2. Consider context
+2. Consider the context

 As well as your audience, you need to think about the context of your message.
 Are you breaking bad news?
 In which case, your reader will feel more vulnerable.
 You’ll need to think even more carefully about the words you use.
 Be more empathetic.

 3. Tap into resources and solutions available

 There are plenty of resources to help you simplify your language.